joyyyq/Books/README.md

 - Apr Poor Charlie
 - May Win Bigly
 - Jun Computer Systems: A Programmer's Perspective
-- Jul Kernighan & Ritchie "The C Programming Language"
+- Jul Clean Code: A Handbook of Agile Software Craftsmanship
 - Aug A First Course to Probability
-- Sep Clean Code: A Handbook of Agile Software Craftsmanship
+- Sep Kernighan & Ritchie "The C Programming Language"
 - Oct Influence
-- Nov Big Debt Crises
+- Nov Mental Models
 - Dec The Changing World Order: Why Nations Succeed and Fail

 For 2021